Founded: Dec 19, 1909

 The BVB club pub Strobels is right next to the Borusseum at the north-east corner of the ground.
 It's rammed on a matchday, so it might take you a while to get served but it's a good place for cheap (-ish) beer and a free chat with Dortmund's support.
 Other than that, there aren't many options outside the ground except for the usual concession stands offering the typical German football fayre of beer, bratwurst, currywurst etc. So, many fans hop off the U42 and S4 at the Möllerbrücke station and head instead to the bars and restaurants of the Kreuzviertel district, a 15-minute walk away from Signal Iduna Park along Lindemanstraße or Ardeystraße.
 One of the popular bars in this area is Mit Schmackes, a football-themed restaurant and fan pub co-owned by former Dortmund player Kevin Großkreutz.

 Borussia Dortmund proudly lay claim to having the cheapest 'Beer & Bratwurst' pairing in the Bundesliga and payment for them inside the ground is made using debit/credit cards (EC Cards only according to the website) or the club’s stadium-card scheme.
 The Borussia version is called 'Stadiondeckel ' and can be obtained at many points in the stadium (look for representatives by their 'white rucksack flags') and in all BVB fan shops.
 Dortmund have addressed a major criticism associated with stadium cards and made it easy for fans to reclaim unspent credit.
 You can of course keep your card for the next match, but otherwise credit can be reclaimed from the 60th minute of the match at one of the pay-out stations which you'll find at both the North (Nord) and South-east (Süd-Ost) gates.
-Away fans are spared the whole stadium-card hassle and can buy their half-time bratwurst and pint of Brinkhoffs using cash.
+More information about using the Stadiondeckel and how to top it up can be read here.
+Away fans are spared the whole stadium-card hassle and can pay for their half-time bratwurst and pint of Brinkhoffs using cash.

 OTHER CLUBS IN THE AREA

-BUNDESLIGA: 1.FC Köln, Bayer 04 Leverkusen, Borussia Mönchengladbach, FC Schalke 04, VfL Bochum
+BUNDESLIGA: 1.FC Köln, Bayer 04 Leverkusen, Borussia Mönchengladbach, VfL Bochum